-Machine learning techniques are widely used in many computing applications; for example, in web search engines, spam filtering, speech and image recognition, computer games, machine vision, credit card fraud detection, stock market analysis and product marketing applications.
+COMPSCI 760: Machine Learning and Data Mining, Semester 1 2019 1 Course description Machine learning techniques are widely used in many computing applications; for example, in web search engines, spam filtering, speech and image recognition, computer games, machine vision, credit card fraud detection, stock market analysis and product marketing applications.
 Machine learning implies that there is some improvement that results from the learning program having seen some data.
 The improvement can be in terms of some performance program (e.g., learning an expert system or improving the performance of a planning or scheduling program), in terms of finding an unknown relation in the data (e.g., data mining, pattern analysis), or in terms of customizing adaptive systems (e.g., adaptive user-interfaces or adaptive agents).

-Yun Sing Kohs part of the paper will cover a number of techniques and algorithms commonly used in data mining and machine learning, beginning with topics such as simple unsupervised learning and ending up with more recent topics such as data stream mining.
+In Pat Riddle's part of the paper, we will provide an overview of the learning problem and the view of learning as search.
+We will study several techniques for learning such as Ensemble Learning, Reinforcement Learning, and Neural Networks.
+In addition, we will provide an overview of the experimental methods necessary for understanding machine learning research.
+Yun Sing Koh's part of the paper will cover a number of techniques and algorithms commonly used in data mining and machine learning, beginning with topics such as simple unsupervised learning and ending up with more recent topics such as data stream mining.
 The objective is not only to present the modern machine learning methods but also to analyse and evaluate the basic intuitions behind the methods as well as, a more formal understanding of how and why they work.

-In Pat Riddles part of the paper, we will study several techniques for learning such as Ensemble Learning and Neural Networks.
-In addition, we will provide an overview of the experimental methods necessary for understanding machine learning research.

-In Ian Watons part of the paper, we will cover case-based reasoning, recommender systems, explainable artificial intelligence (XAI), and recent case-studies of applied ML (time permitting).
+In Joerg Wicker's part of the paper, we will cover further recent research topics in machine learning and data mining.
+Specifically, we will address Multi-Label and Multi-Target Learning, Recommender Systems and Matrix Factorization, Privacy, Online Learning, and Time Series.
+In Ian Waton's part of the paper, we will cover case-based reasoning, recommender systems, explainable artificial intelligence (XAI), and recent case-studies of applied ML (time permitting).
+2 Learning outcomes The students will be able to: